Open Materials 2024 (OMat24) Inorganic Materials Dataset and Models: Results

 The WBM Test split was created using the AFLOW structure prototype labels \cite{mehl_aflow_2017} in the \textsc{aviary} package \cite{goodall2022rapid}.
 The prototype label of a structure is a standardized way to classify crystal structures by elemental stoichiometry, space group, Pearson symbol, and Wyckoff positions \cite{mehl_aflow_2017}.
 The split includes all OMat24 structures that were generated starting from an Alexandria relaxed structure with a prototype label matching any of prototype labels from the initial or relaxed structures included in the WBM dataset.
 Additionally, all OMat24 structures with a prototype label matching an initial or relaxed WBM structure are also included in the WBM Test split.
 The WBM Test split includes a total of 5.3 million structures.
 Note, filtering the dataset and creating this test split is important to ensure that there was no inadvertant data leakage from the training data to the final Matbench Discovery results, as there is overlap in materials between the Alexandria and WBM datasets.

-The OOD-Composition split is constructed by picking approximately $\sim$5,000 unique elemental compositions and adding all structures with matching compositions to the split.
-This OOD-Composition test split includes 573,000 total structures.
-The OOD-Elemental split is made by picking $\sim$3,000 unique element combinations and retrieving all structures matching these element combinations.
-This resulted in 619,000 total structures included in the OOD-Elemental split.
+The OOD-Composition split is constructed by selecting approximately $\sim$5,000 unique elemental compositions and assigning all structures with matching compositions to the split (573,000 structures).
+The OOD-Elemental split similarly selects $\sim$3,000 unique element combinations and includes all matching structures (619,000 structures).
+A limitation of these splits is the possibility of naive OOD cases (e.g., dilute substitutions or elemental doping) where small stoichiometric changes do not meaningfully increase chemical complexity, though the dataset’s relatively small system sizes and lack of dopants limit such examples.
+In contrast, the WBM test split—separated by unique anonymized formulas and space groups—consistently yields the highest prediction errors (Supplementary Table \ref{tab:omat-test}), suggesting it represents the most important distribution shift and a more informative test of model generalization.

 The training, validation and ID test splits includes all remaining OMat24 structures after creating the 3 test splits described above, and includes a total of 111 million structures.
-We randomly split this dataset into a training, validation and ID test split containing 100 million, 5 million and 5 million structures respectively for the model training in this work, included in Table \ref{tab:splits}.
+We randomly split this dataset into a training, validation and ID test split containing 100 million, 5 million and 5 million structures respectively for the model training in this work.
+All dataset split sizes are listed in Table \ref{tab:splits}.

+We have also released a development subset of the full dataset, referred to as OMat24-1M, which comprises approximately one million training structures randomly selected from the complete training split.
+The corresponding validation and test sets contain a number of structures chosen to maintain the same train-to-validation and train-to-test ratios as the full dataset.
+The OMat24-1M development dataset is particularly useful for rapid training iterations, ablation studies, and hyperparameter optimization.